framingeinstein/node-alchemy/README.md

       // Do something with data
     });

-For api methods that all for sentiment analysis such as Entity Extraction, Relations and Keywords pass:
+For api methods that allow for sentiment analysis such as Entity Extraction, Relations and Keywords pass:
 {"sentiment":1} as the second parameter.

 Tests